fikunmi-ap/solana-improvement-documents/LRUCache.md

 - if none of the accounts in the list are in the cache then it simply returns the recommended global priority fee.
-- if one or more of the accounts in the list are in the cache, then it returns the recommended per account priority or high priority fee for the most contentious account (should also be the most expensive).
+- if one or more of the accounts in the list are in the cache, then it returns the recommended per-account priority or high priority fee for the most contentious account (should also be the most expensive).

 ### RPC Processing Blocks

 When an RPC node receives `b_n`, it:
 - calculates the global median.
-- calculates the per account median for transactions in the block
+- calculates the per-account median for transactions in the block
 - updates the cache with recommendations for `b_n+1`

 #### Cache Eviction Policy